OctopusDeploy/docs/docs/getting-started.md

 1. Package Your Application.

-   When the build is ready, your CI/build server bundles all of the files (binaries, images, scripts, configuration files, and so on) needed to deploy your application into a supported package.
+   When the build is ready, your CI/build server bundles all of the files your software needs to run into a supported package.

 1. Octopus Deploy Pushes Your Packaged Application.